Rishi-Jain2602/AskSmart/README.md

 ---

-### Deployment Scripts
+### Backend Deployment on Render:

-To deploy the backend application, you can use the following steps:

-1. **Install Dependencies**:
-   - Make sure all required packages are installed.
-Run:
+- The backend of this project is deployed on [Render](https://render.com).
+- You can automate deployment with a `render.yaml` file to define the environment settings for Render or follow these manual steps:

+   - **Create a New Web Service**:
+     - Log into [Render](https://render.com) and create a new web service for the backend.
+     - Connect it to your GitHub repository.

+   - **Build Command**:
+     - In the service settings, set the build command to install dependencies and run the FastAPI server:
        ```bash
        cd backend
        pip install -r requirements.txt
+       uvicorn main:app --host 0.0.0.0 --port 8000
        ```

-2. **Environment Setup**:
+   - **Environment Variables**:
-   - Ensure the necessary environment variables are configured (like API keys for Weaviate, OpenAI, etc.).
+     - Add the necessary environment variables for Weaviate, OpenAI, and other integrations under the "Environment" tab.

-3. **Run the Application**:
-   - To run the FastAPI server locally:
+   - **Deploy**:
+     - Once configured, deploy the service and obtain the live URL for your backend (e.g., `https://asksmart.onrender.com`).

+### Frontend Deployment on Vercel:

+- The frontend of this project is deployed on [Vercel](https://vercel.com).
+- You can automate deployment via Vercel or follow these manual steps:

+   - **Create a New Project**:
+     - Log into [Vercel](https://vercel.com) and create a new project.
+     - Select your GitHub repository and choose the **frontend** folder to deploy as a separate Vercel project.

+   - **Build Command**:
+     - In the project settings, set the build command to install dependencies and build the React app:
        ```bash
-     uvicorn main:app --host 0.0.0.0 --port 8000 --reload
+       cd frontend
+       npm install
+       npm run build
        ```

-4. **Deploying to Render**:
-   - This project backend is deployed to [Render](https://asksmart.onrender.com) and frontend is deployed to [Vercel](https://vercel.com/)
-   - You can automate deployment with a `render.yaml` file to define the environment settings for Render, or follow manual deployment steps:
-     - Create a new web service on Render.
-     - Set up the build command to install dependencies and run the FastAPI server.
-     - Set environment variables required for Weaviate and OpenAI integration.
+   - **Output Directory**:
+     - Ensure that the output directory is set to `build` (as Vercel automatically looks for this folder in React projects).

+   - **Environment Variables**:
+     - Set any necessary environment variables, such as API URLs pointing to the backend (e.g., the Render URL).

+   - **Deploy**:
-     - Deploy and obtain the live URL of your application.
+     - Deploy the frontend, and Vercel will provide a live URL (e.g., `https://asksmart-frontend.vercel.app`).

 ****